khakhalin/notes/papers/Breck2017testing.md

 Test for ML infrastructure:
 1. Training is reproducible (deterministic training is best.
 Seed random generators?)
 2. Unit test model: e.g. configuration files, single step of gradient descent, restore from checkpoint.
 Training to overfit may be included here.
+(See [[unit_test]])
 3. Test pipeline integration
 4. Automated quality test that terminates a model if it's obviously off (compared to the prev one?)
 5. There's a debug mode (that allows to run this model on a single example and reports all stages)